 Aside from providing a remarkable amount of nutrients, the butternut squash is also a versatile ingredient that you can add to different dishes, which is why it definitely deserves a spot in your kitchen.
 From soups to desserts, you can use it to create a variety of mouthwatering meals.

 Butternut squash is easy to prepare and cook!

 One of the simplest things that you can do with a butternut squash is to puree it.
 This makes for a perfect base ingredient for soups, desserts and side dishes.
 Plus, it’s a nutritious meal for babies and kids.
-Here’s a simple guide on how to puree butternut squash:

 - Cut the butternut squash lengthwise.
 Scoop out the seeds and strings.